1. Power of Osaka

-Today in Osaka has a number of world-leading companies, research institutes and individuals are active in various fields.
+Today in Osaka there are numerous world-leading companies, research institutes and individuals who are active in various fields.
 Osaka is proud of the Kansai International Airport, which is open around the clock, as well as its highly-extensive railway network and food culture.
-Osaka welcomes visitors from the world with Osaka-style "omotenashi" (hospitality).
+Osaka welcomes international visitors with Osaka-style "omotenashi" (hospitality).

 Osaka has been attracting people from around the world by holding various international events such as the Japan World Exposition (1970), the International Garden and Greenery Exposition (1990), the APEC Summit (1994), the Track and Field World Championships (2007), Rugby World Cup(2019) and World Masters Games in Kansai(2021).